Small trade

 You had it clear.

-— Even when I was studying, I wanted to do screen printing, no matter what.
+— Even when I was studying, I wanted to do screen printing, yes or yes.
 And my idea was to open a shop to be able to set up a brand.
-But since it was complicated, I went for the workshop side to see how it went.
-Until I committed to it, seeing that my designs have been liked and successful.
+But since it was complicated, I went for the workshop part to see how it went.
+Until I bet on it, seeing that my designs have been liked and have been successful.

 Because you have been making your own designs for years.

-— I've always done designs while fulfilling orders for clients.
-As the more routine or commissioned work left me time, I started.
+— I have always made designs while fulfilling orders for clients.
+As the more routine or commissioned work left me, I started.

 Cargando